Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

-Since the codebook is of infinite size and $\mathcal X$ is a discrete alphabet, such a codeword always exists.
-The idea is to encode $(\mathbf{x},\mathbf{a})$ as the index of the \emph{first} such codeword in the codebook.
-Mathematically, the proposed encoder can be written as
+We construct the codebook $\mathbf{m}$ so that such a matching codeword always exists.
+If there are multiple matching codewords, we define the encoder output to be the index of the \emph{first} matching codeword in the codebook.